MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/index.md

-Default Settings for All Sites <siteDefaults>
+Default Settings for All Sites &lt;siteDefaults&gt;
 ====================
 <a id="001"></a>
 ## Overview